fabrix-app/docs/en/config/index.md

 ## 3.3. [`log.js`](log.md)

-Setup the logger that fabrix will use during runtime.
+Setup the logger that Fabrix will use during runtime.

 ## 3.4. [`routes.js`](routes.md)